vstinner/fatoptimizer/doc/fat.rst

 * 2016-01-22: Version 0.2

  * :class:`GuardBuiltins` now also checks the builtins and the globals of the current frame.
-In practice, the guard fails if it creates in a namespace and checked in a different namespace.
+In practice, the guard fails if it is created in a namespace and checked in a different namespace.
  * Add a new :class:`GuardGlobals` type which replaces the previous :func:`guard_globals()` helper function (removed).
 The guard check checks if